anastassiavybornova/bike-node-planner/docs/step02_prepare_data.md

 * No parallel edges are allowed, so if more than one edge runs between the same node pair, the edge must be split by adding an interstitial node on one of the parallel edges (even if the edges have different geometries).
 For example in the illustration below, there are two edges between nodes (1) and (2); hence, the interstitial node (5) needs to be placed on one of the edges.

 <p align="center"><img alt="Illustration of interstitial node" src="/img/inter_node.png" width=25%></p>

-## Provide study area polygon

-To provide the study area, place this 1 file in the `studyarea` subfolder:

-1. `studyarea.gpkg`:

-a single **polygon or multipolygon** delineating the extent of the study area.

 ## Optional: Provide land use data for evaluation (polygon geometries)